Improving grocery management and recipe finding to reduce stress in meal activities for college and university students.

 Visual direction and engagement

-EatWell needs a proper visual identity.
-Even if it's just a wordmark, I want EatWell to have a playful and welcoming logo, along with a defined brand guideline.
+EatWell needs a proper visual identity, and it should be playful and welcoming.
 A companion character could make the experience more engaging and enjoyable, and aligns with the original playful direction that was excluded due to time constraints.

 Incorporate nutrition information